freenas/freenas-docs/userguide/plugins.rst

 -------

-A plugin is a self-contained application installer designed to integrate into the %brand% GUI.
+A plugin is a self-contained application installer designed to integrate into the %brand% |web-ui|.
 A plugin offers several advantages:

-* the %brand% GUI provides a browser for viewing the list of available plugins
+* the %brand% |web-ui| provides a browser for viewing the list of available plugins

-* the %brand% GUI provides buttons for installing, starting, managing, and deleting plugins
+* the %brand% |web-ui| provides buttons for installing, starting, managing, and deleting plugins

-* if the plugin has configuration options, a screen will be added to the %brand% GUI for these options to be configured
+* if the plugin has configuration options, a screen will be added to the %brand% |web-ui| for these options to be configured

 To install a plugin, click
 :menuselection:`Plugins --> Available`.